Add To Favorites

 Work your rod puppet with two hands, one holding the head stick and the other working both hand sticks.
 It takes some practice!

 Use Model Magic to form sports equipment for your players, such as helmets and balls.
-Make their sizes match your puppets.
-Air-dry the sports equipment before you and your classmates re-enact the big game!
+Make their sizes match the puppets.
+Air-dry the sports equipment before re-enacting the big game!

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step